it-sec-fail/Stealer-CTF/README.md

 [stealer.zip](https://download.cyberdefenders.org/misc/stealer.zip)   79b22089b56dbb6b6f422124393fa4ed55ab4f5e

 ## Questions

+### Foreword

 For the most things we are using some webtools or ghidra.
 But we have to tell, this is a really hard one.
 We didn't analyse a malware on this level before.
-Very hard learningrate and quite a lot of banging the head against some walls :-)
+Very hard learningcurve and quite a lot of banging the head against some walls :-)

+The official writeup from the author can be found [here](https://cyber-anubis.github.io/malware%20analysis/dridex/).
+Have fun!
+We had!

 ### Q#1 The provided sample is fully unpacked.
 How many sections does the sample contain?